 - Wind energy from RIWE;

-- Diesel (AN811) generators; and
+- Diesel (AN8) generators; and

-- Solar energy with a photovoltaic array located on the buildings' façade.
+- Solar energy from a photovoltaic array located on the buildings' façade.

 A Battery Energy Storage System (BESS) is proposed to complement the generation of renewable energy on Ross Island.
 It is described in Chapter 3.
-There are three modes of energy generation12 to meet Scott Base's energy and heating demand:
+There are three modes of energy generation to meet Scott Base's energy and heating demand: